purplebugs/eik-search/README.md

 The larger goal is to then develop search for eik.dev

-Work in progress...

 Current status:
-1. DONE: Spin up Elasticsearch and Kibana quickly
+1. DONE: Spin up Elasticsearch and Kibana quickly locally
 2. DONE: Add an index containing hardcoded data for use while developing search
 3. DONE: Run search queries, install and run node.js app that currently returns unformatted match_all search from index
 4. WORK IN PROGRESS: Develop search for eik.dev